 Health Care Enrollment

-To get enrolled into the VA health care system, veterans must complete the 10-10EZ form, which is the application form for Health Benefits.
+To get enrolled in the Veterans Affairs (VA) health care system, veterans must complete the 10-10EZ form, which is the application form for Health Benefits.
 This form may be obtained from any VA office and for those in Cumberland County, NC, the easiest way to get enrolled is to visit the VA Hospital on Ramsey Road in Fayetteville and fill out the form with their assistance.
 You may also go online to Online 10-10EZ to get the form.

 Priority Group 1 -